 Samaria Gorge Hike

 Hiking the famous Samaria Gorge is another highlight you should not miss on this Two Weeks in Crete Itinerary.
-But we’re going to be honest – it’s not for the faint-hearted!
+But we’re going to be honest – it’s not for the faint of heart!

 We’ve done some pretty epic hikes around the world.
 From jungle trekking in the rainforests of Indonesia, hiking in pitch black water caves in Khao Sok (Thailand), to summitting the peaks of Drakensberg Mountain in South Africa.